35+ DevSecOps Interview Questions and Answers for 2024

 Why is logging important in DevSecOps?

 Logging has immense importance in DevSecOps because it records activities and the nature of actions occurring in the system.
 This kind of information is available to enable the discovery of security threats, the detection of anomalies, and, finally, to react to security incidents in time.
+Proper log management also aids in responding to regulatory compliance requirements such as PCI-DSS, HIPAA, and GDPR.

 How do you ensure that secrets are protected within your DevSecOps pipeline?